 Example 3 (Continuing Student): Student C states an intention to study part-time for a PhD for six years.
 The equivalent full-time PhD would take three years.
-The student is awarded the DSA in years one to five of the course as the part-time study is at least 50% of a full-time course.
+The student is awarded the DSAs in years one to five of the course as the part-time study is at least 50% of a full-time course.
 However during the fifth year the student's pattern of part-time study changes so that they now require a further three years part-time study to complete the course, making eight years in total.
-This period exceeds twice the period normally required to complete an equivalent full-time course and so the student cannot receive DSA support for the final three years of the course.
+This period exceeds twice the period normally required to complete an equivalent full-time course and so the student cannot receive DSAs support for the final three years of the course.
 Their eligibility will cease at the end of the fifth year.

-Example 4 (New Student): Student D states an intention to study parttime for a PhD for 12 years.
+Example 4 (New Student): Student D states an intention to study part-time for a PhD for 12 years.
 The equivalent full-time PhD would take three years.
-The student is awarded the DSA in years one to eleven of the course as the part- time study is at least 25% of a full- time course.
-However during the 11th year the student's pattern of parttime study changes and they reduce intensity to below 25%.
-This will effectively make the period of study exceed four times the period normally required to complete a full-time course and means the student cannot receive any further DSA support.
+The student is awarded the DSAs in years one to eleven of the course as the part- time study is at least 25% of a full- time course.
+However during the 11th year the student's pattern of part-time study changes and they reduce intensity to below 25%.
+This will effectively make the period of study exceed four times the period normally required to complete a full-time course and means the student cannot receive any further DSAs support.
 Their eligibility will cease from when the intensity drops below 25%.

-- 59. It is for higher education institutions (HEIs) to decide whether a postgraduate course is full-time or part-time and whether a part-time course takes more than twice the period ordinarily required to complete a full-time course leading to the same qualification where the PT course began before 1 September 2014, or four times the period ordinarily required to complete a full-time course leading to the same qualification where the PT course began before 1 September 2014, or four times the period ordinarily required to complete a full-time course leading to the same qualification where the PT course begins on or after 1 September 2014. - 60.
-LAs/SFW may terminate the period of eligibility where the eligible postgraduate student has shown themselves by their conduct to be unfitted to receive support. - 61.
-LAs/SFW may also terminate the period of eligibility or decide that a student no longer qualifies for an amount of grant if a student has failed to comply with a request to provide information or provided information that they knows is false.
-If the provisions in regulation 125(7) are used, LAs/SFW may treat support paid to the student as an overpayment for recovery under regulation 131.
+- 49. It is for HEPs to decide whether a postgraduate course is full-time or part-time and whether a part-time course takes more than twice the period ordinarily required to complete a full-time course leading to the same qualification where the PT course began before 1 September 2014, or four times the period ordinarily required to complete a full-time course leading to the same qualification where the PT course begins on or after 1 September 2014. - 50.
+SFW may terminate the period of eligibility where the eligible postgraduate student has shown themselves by their conduct to be unfitted to receive support.
+SFW may also terminate the period of eligibility or decide that a student no longer qualifies for an amount of grant if a student has failed to comply with a request to provide information or provided information that they know is false.
+If the provisions in regulation 118(7) are used, SFW may treat support paid to the student as an overpayment for recovery under regulation 124.